 - If you plan to homestead, how is the barn/greenhouse powered?

-- Is there an owner’s manual for the property?
-This is invaluable for beginners – we refer to ours all the time.
-It covers things like how our water system works, our in-floor propane, manuals for the generators, batteries, and inverters, phone numbers for the local propane company, the sewage removal company, generator repairmen, firewood services, etc.
+- Is there an owner's manual for the property?
+This is invaluable for beginners - we refer to ours all the time.
+It covers things like how our water system works, our in-floor propane, manuals for the generators, batteries, and inverters, phone numbers for the local propane company, and the sewage removal company (you might be surprised to learn what we have for an off grid toilet), generator repairmen, firewood services, etc.

 Finally, spend some time looking at off grid homes online and if possible, in real life too.
 (As if you don’t do this already.)
 This can help you get a better idea of what’s more important to you.

-Searching online real estate listings for off grid homes can turn into a four hour time suck.
-I speak from experience.
+Searching online real estate listings for off grid homes can turn into a four-hour time suck.
+Ask me how I know.
 Yet it can also be a great way to help you figure out what you want in your off the grid home.
 Happy house hunting!